 Inspect the hoist daily for oil leaks, loose bolts, and worn hoist cable.
-For older models, change the oil after the first 50 hours of use, and then every 500 hours thereafter.
-For newer models, check the gearbox and brake oil every 500 hours.
+Check the gearbox and brake oil every 500 hours.
 Do an oil change every 1000 hours.
 Refer to Preventative Maintenance, page 5-1.
 Inspect the hoist from the deck of the crane.
 Do not stand on the turret.